 the value of the integral, computed using Simpson’s rule.
 Use your

-between 0 and 1 with $n=100$ and
+procedure to integrate cube between 0 and 1 with $n=100$ and

 $n=1000$, and compare the results to those of the integral procedure